Z01-HelloThere/doc/docs/go/checkpoint/BubbleSort-SortWordArray.md

 ### Third step

 What we did just now only sorted a single value.
-Here is what happend on the entire for loop:
+Here is what happend on the entire **for** loop:
-(values in quotes are both the values and the one next to it compared)
+(values in quotes are both the value and the one next to it compared)
 ```go
 1:  "3" -> "2" ->  a  ->  b  ->  1  ->  c
 2:   2  -> "3" -> "a" ->  b  ->  1  ->  c